Cost Sharing FAQ

 Who benefits from Cost-Sharing?

-I hate to use the cliche “win-win.”
-But in this case, it applies.
+I hate to use the cliché “win-win,” but in this case, it applies.

-As the Photographer, the additional revenue allows me to operate a more profitable business.
+As the photographer, the additional revenue allows me to operate a more profitable business.
 I like that!

-For the Clients, it can significantly reduce the cost without sacrificing the quality or quantity of the final product.
+For the clients, it can significantly reduce the cost without sacrificing the quality or quantity of the final product.

 How exactly does Cost-Sharing work?